-A telepharmacy, or remote-dispensing site, operates like a traditional pharmacy except for the pharmacist reviews prescriptions from a remote location.
-Let's do a deeper dive into how telepharmacy works.
+A retail telepharmacy, or remote-dispensing site, operates like a traditional pharmacy except for the pharmacist reviews prescriptions and counsels patients from a remote location.
+To get a better understanding, let's dive a little deeper.

 Retail telepharmacy technology has drastically changed since the North Dakota Telepharmacy Project paved the way in the early 2000s.
 Although hardware solutions were the standard for the first telepharmacy pilot projects, they are cost-prohibitive and expensive to repair and update.
-Today's modern telepharmacies use software to enhance their workflow and improve patient safety.
+Today's new telepharmacies use software to ensure patient safety and enhance their workflow.
 To be sure we're on the same page, we're discussing retail, outpatient or discharge telepharmacy.
-Click here If you're looking for information on other types of telepharmacy.
+Check out this blog about other types of telepharmacy.

 1. A prescription arrives at the pharmacy

-Like a traditional pharmacy, prescriptions enter through the pharmacy management system (PMS).
-Telepharmacy software integrates with your current PMS for a seamless, real-time experience.
-This allows certified pharmacy technicians to focus on filling prescriptions.
+Similar to a traditional pharmacy, prescriptions enter through the pharmacy management system (PMS).
+Telepharmacy software integrates with pharmacy management systems for a seamless, real-time experience.
+This allows the pharmacy technicians who work in the remote-dispensing site to focus on filling prescriptions.

 2. The prescription is filled